Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Conclusions

 \section{Conclusions}

-We show that it is possible to achieve tunable heralding efficiency and purity in an SPDC setup by changing only the beam focal parameters.
+We show that changing beam focal parameters makes it possible to achieve high heralding efficiency and purity in a Type-I non-collinear SPDC setup.
 This technique will enable researchers to produce a pure single-photon source using basic optical equipment and a bulk nonlinear crystal, once initial parameters such as crystal length are chosen.
-Our model enables us to predict that, for both non-collinear degenerate and non-degenerate setups at unit purity, the heralding efficiency can be as high as $\approx0.90$, and purity and heralding efficiency intersect at $\approx0.98$.
+Our model enables us to predict that, for both non-collinear degenerate and non-degenerate setups at unit purity, the heralding efficiency can be as high as $\approx0.90$, and purity and heralding efficiency intersect at $\approx0.97$.
 Our setup is therefore a cost-effective way to bypass more expensive or complicated setups with theoretically comparable results.
-We remove the need to specially engineer crystals and waveguides for purity or heralding efficiency and also eliminate the need to strongly filter the down-converted beams (increasing pair production rate).
+We remove the need to specially engineer crystals and waveguides for purity or heralding efficiency, simplifying the process of attaining high purity and efficiency.
+To the best of our knowledge, this is the best spectral purity and heralding efficiency predicted to date in Type-I SPDC.
+Our method also eliminates the need to strongly filter the down-converted beams.
 Additionally, our setup can operate over a broad range of pump wavelengths, unlike crystal dispersion-engineered pure single photon sources.

+\begin{backmatter} \bmsection{Acknowledgement} The authors thank Dr. Gregory Lafyatis for fruitful discussions that improved this manuscript's clarity and overall quality.